 There have been many factors which have affected the world economies in recent years.
-These include global pandemics (i.e. coronavirus COVID-19), inflation, the current banking crisis (e.g. Silicon Valley Bank), the war in Ukraine and many more.
+These include global pandemics (i.e. coronavirus COVID-19), inflation, the war in Gaza and Ukraine and many more.
 These factors have adversely affected workforces, economies, and financial markets globally.
 It has also disrupted the normal operations of many businesses, including the Company's.
 These factors have affected spending, thereby affecting demand for the Company's product and the Company's business and its results of operations.
 It is not possible for the Company to predict the duration or magnitude of these factors at this time and the full effects on the Company's business, its future results of operations, or ability to raise funds.